HrBingR/BookHaven/README-DockerHub.md

 - Update tests with latest additions
 - Explore support for other formats
 - Explore adding more metadata fields for editing
-- Add more fine-grained permissions related to editing metadata and uploads, once in place
 - Add optional form for submitting book requests
-- Disable admin actions for MFA/PW resets if authenticated via Cloudflare